-In order to delineate the extent of CVOC impacts to soil vapor beneath the off-site area, HRP proposes the following activities:

-- Completion of sub-slab SVI investigations at up to five off-site structures.
-Proposed off-site sub-slab SVI locations are depicted on Figure 2. - Sub-slab SVI investigations will be completed in accordance with NYSDOH's Guidance for Evaluating Soil Vapor Intrusion in the State of New York, October 2006 and will include collection of sub-slab soil vapor samples and air samples and the completion of a NYSDOH Indoor Air Quality Questionnaire and Building Inventory. - Sub-slab soil vapor points will be installed by advancing a 1⁄4-inch drill bit immediately below the slab (anticipated one foot or less) using a handheld electric hammer drill.
-Subslab soil vapor points will be installed, leak tested, and sampled in accordance with NYSDOH's Guidance for Evaluating Soil Vapor Intrusion in the State of New York, October 2006. - Locations of sub-slab soil vapor points will be surveyed at the Site using handheld global positioning system (GPS) equipment and by measuring off permanent structures and features (swing-ties).
-All location data collected by HRP will be included on site base maps and entered into the NYSDEC's EQuIS database. - SVI air and sub-slab soil vapor samples will be collected using 6-liter summa canisters fitted with 8-hour or 24-hour regulators (depending on property use) and analyzed for VOCs via EPA Method TO-15. - Up to 17 air samples (5 sub-slab, 5 first floor indoor air, 5 basement indoor air, 1 outdoor air, 1 duplicate), will be analyzed for VOCs via EPA Method TO-15.
-Duplicate soil vapor samples will be collected at a frequency of one per 20 samples.
-Ambient outdoor air samples will be collected at a frequency of one sample per day.
+- Up to 5 permanent soil vapor points will be installed in off-site locations, paired with proposed monitoring wells.
+A direct push drill rig will be used to advance soil borings to a maximum depth of 10 ft bg. - Soil samples will be collected continuously and logged and screened with a calibrated PID for the purpose of identifying potential impacts to soil vapor quality. - Soil vapor points are to be constructed using 6-inch steel screen and nylon, Teflon, or Teflon-lined tubing.
+Soil vapor points are to be filled with No. 0 filter sand and finished with a 2-ft bentonite seal and an 8-inch road box.
+Soil vapor points will be set at a depth of 10 ft bg. - Soil vapor and outdoor air samples will be collected 6-liter summa canisters fitted with 2-hour regulators and analyzed for VOCs via EPA Method TO-15.
+Up to 7 air samples (5 soil vapor, 1 outdoor air, and 1 duplicate soil vapor) will be collected. - Additionally, sub-slab SVI structure sampling will be completed at up to 5 off-site structures.
+Off-site structures will be selected based on analytical results from off-site soil vapor points and discussions with NYSDEC and NYSDOH. - Sub-slab SVI structure sampling will be completed in accordance with NYSDOH's Guidance for Evaluating Soil Vapor Intrusion in the State of New York, October 2006 and will include collection of sub-slab soil vapor samples and air samples and the completion of a NYSDOH Indoor Air Quality Questionnaire and Building Inventory. - Sub-slab soil vapor points will be installed by advancing a 1⁄4-inch drill bit immediately below the slab (anticipated 1 foot or less) using a handheld electronic hammer drill.
+Sub-slab soil vapor points will be installed, leak tested, and sampled in accordance with NYSDOH's Guidance for Evaluating Soil Vapor Intrusion in the State of New York, October 2006. - SVI air and sub-slab soil vapor samples will be collected using 6-liter summa canisters fitted with an 8-hour or 24-hour regulator based on use of the building (8-hour for commercial and 24-hour for residential).
+Up to 18 air samples (5 sub-slab, 10 indoor air, 2 outdoor air, and 1 duplicate soil vapor) will be collected and analyzed for VOCs via EPA Method TO-15.